nullberg/KinematicEquationsSolver/README.md

 ## Sample usage

-Below is an image of the app.
+Below is an image of the app, with some example inputs and output.

 <img src="https://github.com/nullberg/kinematic-equations-solver/blob/master/images/KES_example.png" alt="KES_example.png" width="800px"/>